Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-59-new-life.md

 "Ya’ need a better class o’ male in ‘yer life, then!
 Mebbe those nice polite lil’ guys you been datin’ need ‘ta work on their cardio."
 Daar sniffed toward her and grumbled, "‘Cuz y’know what?
 I *don’t lie.* An’ if anythin’ I was bein’ *modest* ‘bout just what I can do…"

 ...Well.
 She looked over her shoulder and he was being a big smarmy Keeda just like always.
-And...yes, he was playfully posing even harder.
+And... yes, he was playfully posing even harder.
 Leela chitter-sighed again in a combination of amusement and exasperation.
 Most likely, he wouldn’t let up or relax for the rest of their encounter, no matter how many times she told him off.
 Daar was *ridiculous.*

 "Impressive as that is, you’re still not getting a contract out of me tonight, you huge oaf."